DAG: A Dual Correlation Network for Time Series Forecasting with Exogenous Variables: Methodology

-Similar to the temporal dimension, the \textit{Channel Causality Module} aims to model and inject causal relationships along the variable (channel) dimension.
-This module focuses on how historical exogenous variables influence historical endogenous variables and how such causal patterns can be transferred to enhance the prediction of future endogenous variables using future exogenous variables.
+Similar to the temporal dimension, the \textit{Channel Correlation Module} aims to model and inject correlation along the variable (channel) dimension.
+This module focuses on how historical exogenous variables influence historical endogenous variables and how such correlation patterns can be transferred to enhance the prediction of future endogenous variables using future exogenous variables.